MEET DR. CAREY

 Dr. Incledon’s many years of clinical experience include completion of an APA-accredited doctoral internship at Didi Hirsch Mental Health Services in Inglewood, as well as providing psychotherapy and/or formal assessment services to Curry Psychology Group in Newport Beach, the VA Long Beach Healthcare System, Family Service in Long Beach, Pepperdine Community Counseling Center in Irvine, and Santa Margarita Solutions Center in Rancho Santa Margarita.
 She was honored as Volunteer of the Year for her work with the Human Options domestic abuse emergency shelter in Orange County.

-In addition to her clinical work, Dr. Incledon is the 2020 President of the Orange County Psychological Association.
+In addition to her clinical work, Dr. Incledon was the 2020 President of the Orange County Psychological Association in

 California and is currently a member of its Executive Board.
 She is also a member of the Virginia Academy of Clinical Psychologists, the California Psychological Association, and other professional organizations.